History of ethics: Ancient Greek ethics

-While Greek moral thought was originally based on mythology, which provided moral meaning but no comprehensive framework, from the 600s BCE a new moral approach emerged which used rational arguments instead, leading to the rise of philosophy as a distinct mode of thought.
+While Greek moral thought was originally based on mythology, which provided moral meaning but no comprehensive framework, from the 600s BC a new moral approach emerged which used rational arguments instead, leading to the rise of philosophy as a distinct mode of thought.
 This has been especially attributed to Socrates.
 The Socratic method aimed to establish moral truths by questioning the beliefs of others, rather than by explaining them directly.
 He opposed the moral relativism of the Sophists, insisting on the formulation of moral principles from beginning.
 As portrayed in Plato's Republic, he articulates the greatest good as the transcendent "form of good itself".
 In his personal life, Socrates lived extremely morally.
-He was chaste, disciplined, pious, responsible, and cared for his friends In the so-called Euthyphro dilemma, he raised the problem of whether divine action was motivated by it being good, or whether it was good because it was divine.
+He was chaste, disciplined, pious, responsible, and cared for his friends.
+In the so-called Euthyphro dilemma, he raised the problem of whether divine action was motivated by it being good, or whether it was good because it was divine.
 In Gorgias he defends the notion that it is better to suffer injustice than to do it.

 The key work of Plato's ethics was the Republic, which was focused on conceiving justice, a concept which for Plato was inclusive of wider morality as well.
 In a dialogue, Thrasymachus argued that conventional morality was a ruse invented to keep the elite in power, which should be discarded in favour of self-interest.
 Plato responded by planning a utopia and giving a metaphysical theory of what is good.
 He argued there were five regimes into which different societies could be divided, with the best one being aristocracy, in which "the desires of the inferior many are controlled by the wisdom and desires of the superior few".
 In contrast, democracy would lead to the degradation of culture and morality, with him arguing that "extreme freedom can't be expected to lead to anything but a change to extreme slavery".
 Whereas ordinary people were living in an illusion, demonstrated by the allegory of the cave, the theory of forms suggested that objective definitions, as looked for by Socrates, did actually exist.
 The highest form was that of the Good, which gave purpose for everything in the world and could only be understood by the philosophers.